MarginSonar alert example

 Want this format pointed at your own watchlist?

-The clean next step is the intake page, where you can hand over SKUs, channels, and routing context in one place before dropping into a proof-pack or pilot request.
+The clean next step is the standard preview flow, where you can hand over SKUs, channels, and routing context in one place before dropping into a preview or pilot request.